Central railway station, Sydney: Proposals for extension into the city

 In major metropolitan areas the rail terminus tended to be located within the inner core of the city.
 The site of the first and second station termini was inconveniently located for the city.
-Initially, a horse-bus service operated from the station to the city and both the engineer-in-chief, John Whitton, and the Chief Commissioner for Railways, B. H. Martindale, recognised the urgency of a city rail extension.
+Initially, a horse-drawn omnibus service operated from the station to the city and both the engineer-in-chief, John Whitton, and the Chief Commissioner for Railways, B. H. Martindale, recognised the urgency of a city rail extension.

 In 1877, John Young, a prominent Sydney builder and local politician, proposed a scheme to provide a circular city extension to the railway.
 The route included stations at Oxford Street, William Street and Woolloomooloo in the east, Circular Quay, then Dawes Point and a line parallel to Darling Harbour in the west.
 John Whitton designed a grand city terminus at the corner of Hunter and Castlereagh Streets two years later.
 Neither of these schemes eventuated.

 In 1895, the Parliamentary Standing Committee on Public Works advised that a royal commission should be constituted to "inquire into the question of bringing the railway from its present terminus at Redfern into the city".
 The findings of the commission, favouring a site in St James Road, were released in 1897.
 The term Central Station was now in common use.
 The public works annual report of 1896–1897 noted that "the Railway Construction Branch was called upon to furnish voluminous plans and estimates of the cost of the various proposals brought before the commission.
 After a most exhaustive investigation, the Royal Commission reported, almost unanimously, in favour of the extension of the railway into the city by the route and according to the plan as described as the St James Road Scheme".